Single Wire Sags & Tensions

 - Final after Load

 To properly evaluate Sag & Tension calculations, some details need to be taken into account.
 Softwares need to model all wires/messengers in a way that they are typically installed, assuming new material.
 When wires are installed and sagged in one operation in a line section of several equal or unequal, level or unlevel spans, the structures between the dead-ends of the stringing section support the wire with stringing sheaves or blocks, that permits the conductor to move freely between spans.
 Once the wire’s tension is set to the desired value, the conductor is secured to its supporting insulator or connection hardware.
 This fixes the amount of wire used between the structure supports under initial stringing conditions.
-In PLS CADD’s terminology this means that the wires are “clipped”.
-Under initial stringing conditions there is no longitudinal imbalance, but under other load cases there may be.
-For PLS CADD specifically and possibly other software, the cable condition needs to be set to Initial FE and the wires need to be clipped at the insulators to properly compare.
+Software will need to be configured to respect this assumption.
+Testing existing wire scenarios is out of scope for this document.

 For sag-tension calculation for communication cables, the exact same procedure needs to be followed as for conductors, for the messenger alone.
-After the messenger conductor is clipped, allowing the messenger to fix its length, the communication cables get lashed onto the messenger.
+After the messenger unstretched length is fixed, the communication cables get lashed onto the messenger.
 All loadcases are calculated, and wire stretch scenarios are calculated using this additional cable weight and larger bundle diameter.
 This is representative of how communication cables are strung in the field.
-The equivalent can be done in PLS CADD and other software by 1) stringing the messenger, 2) clipping the insulator letting the messenger to fix its length and 3) replacing the messenger cable file for the final cable file – messenger plus communication cables.